-The result is a moist, light, fluffy pancake with a nice contrast of ever-so-slight sweetness from the agave and tartness from the raspberries.
+Lightened Up Raspberry Applesauce Pancakes are moist, light, fluffy pancakes with a nice contrast of ever-so-slight sweetness from the agave and tartness from the raspberries.
 I like mine topped with a drizzle of Grade B maple syrup from a local farm, but a sprinkle of powdered sugar could be delicious too.

 How do you like your pancakes?
 Share!